Johhed15/Football/README.md

-# Football Viz and Modelling
+# Football Viz and Modelling (UNDER WORK)

 Welcome to Football Viz and Modelling!
 This repository contains functions for visualizing football data and creating scatter plots.

 ## Function Overview

+### Scatter Plot Function

-I've developed a versatile function that takes football data with specific columns like player_id, name, team_id, etc., and generates a scatter plot.
-All you need to do is choose the league you want to analyze, select the variables for the axes, and specify the season.
+I've developed a versatile function that generates scatter plots using football data.
+Simply select the league, variables for the axes, and the season to get started!

+### How to Use
+1. Choose the league of interest.
+2. Select the variables for the X and Y axes.
+3. Specify the season.

 Voila!
-You've got yourself a plot 🍾
+You'll have a plot ready to analyze. 🍾

-## Example: Ligue 1 2022/2023 Season
+## Example: Ligue 1 22/23

-Here's an example using data from Ligue 1's 2022/2023 season with the variables xG (Expected Goals) and xAG (Expected Assists).
-The red dots on the plot represent extreme outliers in the data.
-You can easily customize how these outliers are calculated within the code.
+Here's an example from Ligue 1's 2022/2023 season, featuring the variables xG (Expected Goals) and xAG (Expected Assists Goals).

+- The red dots indicate extreme outliers in the data.
+- You can easily customize outlier calculations in the code.

 ## Visualization